petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

     style L fill:#87CEEB
 ```

+Beyond time wasted,
-Beyond time, each of these low-value-add tasks adds cognitive overhead,
+each of these low-value-add tasks adds cognitive overhead,
 and switching between different apps and platforms for different tasks creates
 ["digital tool fatigue."](https://www.forbes.com/sites/bryanrobinson/2025/10/04/digital-tool-fatigue-eroding-mental-health-and-career-productivity/)
 Imagine we need to change something about Python script 2.